-- The Social and Behavioral Health Sciences (SBHS) area explores social and behavioral influences on individual and community health, focusing on empirical and applied research methods to identify and measure health problems and to design and evaluate interventions for improving health outcomes.
+- Social and Behavioral Health Sciences: Explores these influences on individual and community health, focusing on empirical and applied research methods to identify and measure health problems and to design and evaluate interventions for improving health outcomes.

-- The Occupational and Environmental Health Sciences (OEHS) area of focus offers students grounding in theory and methodology as well as specialized instruction that builds knowledge of the broad range of occupational and environmental exposures and their influences on health, illness and injury, and interventions to improve these outcomes.
+- Occupational and Environmental Health Sciences: Offers students grounding in theory and methodology as well as specialized instruction that builds knowledge of the broad range of occupational and environmental exposures and their influences on health, illness and injury, and interventions to improve these outcomes.

 Doctoral education occurs through both required and elective coursework along with research undertaken under the auspices of your major advisor and advisory committee.
 We are a 60-credit program, consisting of 45 (15 courses) in coursework and 15 in dissertation research.
 You, your major advisor, and your committee together develop the plan-of-study that will reflect your interests and abilities to engage in public health scholarship.

 The Ph.D. in Public Health is a full-time program, requiring students to register for at least three courses (9 credits) each semester to maintain their full-time status (unless the student has a 20-hour per week graduate assistantship, in which case two courses or six credits per semester qualifies as full-time status).
 This is a substantial commitment of time and effort; one that’s necessary for timely completion of your degree.
 Our program opened in 2007, and, as of Fall 2017, 19 students have been awarded the Ph.D., and we currently have 11 students in the program.

-Applications are reviewed by the Graduate School for completion, and forwarded to the Graduate Program in Public Health.
+Applications are first reviewed by the University of Connecticut Graduate School for completeness, and forwarded to the Graduate Programs in Public Health.